Free Personal and Business Credit Scores

 Note: Experian offers a version of Intelliscore Plus that can evaluate data from the owner’s personal credit report as well as business credit.

 Learn more about Experian Business Credit Reports here.

 FICO® LiquidCredit® Small Business Scoring Service℠

 FICO’s Small Business Scoring Service (SBSS) rank-orders applicants by their likelihood of making payments on time.
 The score ranges from 0 to 300.
 The higher the score, the better.
-The scoring is based upon personal and business credit history and other financial information.
+The scoring can use both personal and business credit data and other financial information.
 A strong history of business credit with timely payments to vendors and suppliers may help boost your SBSS score.
 The FICO SBSS score will be used for term loans, lines of credit, and commercial loans up to $350,000 from the Small Business Administration (SBA).
 The minimum score to pass the SBA’s pre-screen process is currently 140.

 Lenders and other creditors need a means of determining how well your business repays debts before they will approve you for financing.
-This is where business credit scores come in.
-Higher scores indicate to creditors that your business is more trustworthy, thereby improving the odds that it can obtain financing.
-Lenders can check your company’s business credit reports to get more detailed information about your business’s financial history, and business credit scores serves as shorthand evaluations.
-The rating can also let you access more credit than you could receive when applying for financing with just your personal scores.
+This is where business credit scores can come in.
+Higher scores indicate to creditors that your business is more likely to pay bills on time, thereby improving the odds that you can obtain financing.
+Lenders can check your company’s business credit reports to get more detailed information about your business’s financial history, and business credit scores serve as shorthand evaluations.
+Here are three other ways your business credit scores may be used:

 Business Credit Reports